bitcoin/bitcoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the widecoin Core software, see [https://widecoin.org](https://widecoin.org).
+For more information, as well as an immediately useable, binary version of the Widecoin Core software, see [https://widecoin.org](https://widecoin.org).

 License
 -------